matthew-mclean/Getting-and-Cleaning-Data/README.md

 7. Now we can join the activity labels to our merged training data (it uses the only common column: activity_class)
 8. Now we repeat 5. and 7. above for the test data, first merging by column binding
 9. Then joining in the activity labels for the test data too
 10. We only need the first 4 label columns.
-The grep function is used to filter on just the mean and standard deviation features for test and trainings data sets
+The grep function is used to filter on just the mean and standard deviation features for test and trainings data sets.
+I chose to include all measures that have mean or standard deviation anywhere in their description.
 11. Now we merge the training and the test sets to create one data set
 12. I then check to ensure there is no missing data
 13. reshape2 is needed for melt and dcast, so this is loaded